CD Castellón: History

-On 26 July 2020, Castellón promoted back to second division after 10 years by beating Cornellà in final play off promotion, but they were immediately relegated in the 2020–21 season.
+In July 2022, Greek-Canadian businessman Haralabos Voulgaris acquired control of the club, becoming its president and majority shareholder; by September he held 96% of Castellón's shares.
+Under Voulgaris, Castellón adopted a data-led approach to recruitment and began working with Jamestown Analytics.
+Voulgaris combined Jamestown's analysis with his own observations and other analytical work, including previous use of the consultancy Pitch32.

-On 5 May 2024, Castellón promoted back to second division after three years in third division, after Córdoba was defeated by already relegated Recreativo Granada.

-In the 2024–25 season, Castellón finished in 17th place, narrowly avoiding relegation by two positions.
-Despite a challenging campaign, the team managed to retain their status in the division, ensuring survival by maintaining the category.
+On 5 May 2024, Castellón were promoted back to the second division after three years in the third tier, after Córdoba was defeated by already-relegated Recreativo Granada.
+In the 2024–25 season they finished in 17th place, narrowly avoiding relegation by two positions.
+Despite a challenging campaign, the team managed to retain their status in the division.
+A stronger season followed in 2025–26, as the club finished sixth to take part in the promotion play-offs, losing narrowly to Almería.

 Season to season

 Deportivo de La Coruña vs. Castellón.